The incredible beach and ocean at North Bay, Salt Cay.

 The little island of Salt Cay offers a surprisingly varied selection of beaches.
-The northern and western coasts features sheltered beaches and white sand, and the eastern side of the island takes on a bit more of a rugged appearance, with bluffs, rocky coasts, and rougher ocean conditions.
+The northern and western coasts feature sheltered beaches and white sand, and the eastern side of the island takes on a bit more of a rugged appearance, with bluffs, rocky coasts, and rougher ocean conditions.

 North Bay is by far the best beach on Salt Cay, and offers perfect turquoise water, clean white sand, and the occasional

 A great aspect of exploring the Salt Cay beaches are seeing hidden points of interest that are scattered across the island.
 There are centuries-old

 South Creek offers shallow water, soft white sand and small sandbars and channels.
-The water here tends to be calm and warmer here than what’s found at the island’s other beaches, which makes it a great coastal area for children.
+The water here tends to be calm and warmer than what’s found at the island’s other beaches, which makes it a great coastal area for children.

 The sheltered waters off of Deane’s Dock, Balfour Town Beach and Little Bluff Lookout are a great place to start as the ocean at these locations is often calm and underwater visibility is usually great.

 North Bay also supports some great reefs.
-These snorkelling sites in this area tend to be distinct circular reefs that stand out from the otherwise consistently sandy ocean floor.
+The snorkelling sites in this area tend to be distinct circular reefs that stand out from the otherwise consistently sandy ocean floor.
 To the west of the main bay is North West Point, where a more complex barrier reef systems closely approaches the shore.

-South District Beach hides two fascinating underwater sights: a sunken Cessna 401 airplane and a fishing boat shipwreck.
+South District Beach hides two fascinating underwater sights: a sunken Cessna 401 airplane, and a fishing boat shipwreck.
 These features were intentionally placed as dive sites.